 What Do I Need To Know?

 When you contact Harry S. Cohen for your initial consultation, we will ask you questions about the person who was injured, what you believe the preventable medical mistake was and details about the current medical condition of the person who was injured.
 It is important to have as much information related to your case as possible when contacting us as it will greatly aid us in answering your questions and assessing the probability of our helping you.
 Many of our clients do not have the dates of each office visit or the names of each doctor who treated them.
 Our professional staff is experienced at investigating these cases and will work with you to summarize your case as you and your family know it.
 Do not hesitate to contact us with any information you have as it is important we begin helping you immediately.
 We will not speak to family, friends, employers or medical providers about you or your case without your explicit permission and written authorization.
-We will ask you for at least the following information:

 - The name and phone number of the caller